info@ramoswoodfloor.com

 Usually 24–48 hours after the final coat, depending on finish.

-Wait at least 7 days after finishing before replacing furniture.
+Wait at least 7 days after finishing.
+Then you can replace the furniture.

 7–10 days is best to allow full curing.